 2 Ca2SiO4 + 5 H2O—> 3 CaO.2SiO2.4H2O + Ca(OH)2 + 58.6 kJ

 Both of these reactions are exothermic, that is, they release heat.
 This heat will dissipate quickly in thin sections.
 In thicker sections, the internal temperature is transferred to the outside much more slowly.
 As the outer surface of the concrete will cool much more rapidly than the inner core, there can be a difference in reaction speed.
-This can lead to tensile stresses that can crack the surface concrete as a result of this uncontrolled temperature difference across the cross section.
+This can lead to tensile stresses that can crack the surface as a result of this uncontrolled temperature difference across the cross section.
 For this reason, concrete should not be poured in very cold temperatures.
 In cases where thermal cracking does occur, it will be at early ages of curing.
 The heat can also cause moisture to evaporate from the surface of the concrete, making it weaker.
 This will be the case if there is insufficient water for the chemical reaction.
 For these reason excessively thick sections should be avoided in a single pour.
 Wooden formwork and damp hessian covers can help the curing process.
 Giving your concrete a very light spray of water as it is curing will often improve the strength.

 History of concrete